rayfrankenstein/AITOW/README.md

 The implementation of this functionality in a way that will delight customers could hypothetically take 3 weeks as it requires the implementation of an upload button, a datastore to store the uploaded values, and an integration into a legacy feeds system to get the spreadsheet's data to all of the places it needs to go.

 In most scrum processes 3 weeks of effort would not be accepted, and the story would be "broken down" into smaller issues such as "implement an upload button".
 Even worse scrum projects emphasize anti-patterns of "parallelizing" efforts, so we'll assign each of those smaller stories to separate individuals.
 While theoretically a customer focused engineer could look at the original user story, there is minimal incentive to do this - and most engineers will focus on pushing stories across the board, the upload button may or may not ever work in a way that customer's desired - and any attempt to fix it requires restarting the whole process.”--lumost, [https://news.ycombinator.com/item?id=18642845](https://news.ycombinator.com/item?id=18642845)

 ---
-“Developers [under scrum] are incentivized to get it done as quickly as possible and if they start to present multiple steps [in the form of epics] their managers will be likely to acuse them of overengineering the system so they just try to do it all at once.”--nautilus12, [https://news.ycombinator.com/item?id=18642845](https://news.ycombinator.com/item?id=18642845)

----
 “The communication and coordination overhead of four or five developers working together is non-neglible on top of that if any part had to be reworked that also would have involved overhead between multiple developers.
 No matter how well you spec something out, there are always the unknowns - i.e. I forgot about this piece of business logic based on a checkbox on the front end which is going to cause a boolean to be passed in the model that’s going to affect all four services and a database table.
 Now I need to either communicate with all of the developers, or do it myself and dig through code I am not familiar with.
 In this case, I just make all six changes myself, do a quick test and commit the code and update the docs.